How Facebook’s crackdown on propaganda also helps the propagandists

 The company said it couldn’t determine who was behind the accounts, though it said the “coordinated inauthentic behavior” was consistent with that of the Internet Research Agency, the notorious Russian troll farm.
 One known IRA email was also listed as an administrator for one of the inauthentic pages for seven minutes in 2017, Facebook said.

 Unlike the 2016 disinformation campaign, which sowed chaos by pitting the American right and left against each other through the creation of pro-gun and anti-immigrant memes for conservatives and Black Lives Matter and pro-gay memes for liberals, these accounts were much more focused on mimicking groups opposed to President Trump.
-One page called “Resisters” had been organizing a large counter-protest to the far right’s Unite the Right rally planned for next month in Washington D.C, in which 2,600 users had expressed interest.
+One page called “Resisters” had been organizing a large counter-protest to the far right’s Unite the Right rally planned for this month in Washington, D.C., in which 2,600 users had expressed interest.

 In addition to “Resisters,” the four most popular pages tied to “bad actors” were “Aztlan Warriors,” “Black Elevation,” and “Mindful Being,” Facebook said.
-Together, those pages generated 9,500 “organic posts,” and close to 150 ads, paid for with about $11,000 in US and Canadian currency.
+Together, those pages generated 9,500 “organic posts,” and close to 150 ads, paid for with about $11,000 in U.S. and Canadian currency.

 But the shutdown has impacted the lives of many real activists who were also involved in that counter-protest, as well as others who shared or commented on the suspect Facebook pages without apparently knowing that they were suspected of being fake.
 The removal of the event’s page sparked outrage at Facebook among activists.